So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 Should I teach primary or secondary school children?

-For many wannabe teachers, this is one of the main questions they ask themselves.
-We’re here to help by providing information on the difference between being a primary and secondary school teacher.
+For many wannabe teachers, this is the big question.
+We’re here to help by discussing the biggest differences between being a primary and secondary school teacher.

 Being a primary school teacher